computefoundation/gnu-linux-shell-scripting.packaged-solutions/url_management/url_parsing_and_opening/openurl/README.md

 * Dump the output of each URL to a terminal window.
 * Output the URLs to the clipboard.

+*To get all configuration options, run `openurl --help`.*

 ## Download

-Run the following command to download Openurl:
+Run the following command to download Openurl. *Note: This will create directory "computingfoundation/gnu-linux-shell-scripting.packaged-solutions/openurl" in your home directory*:

 ```bash
 bash <(curl -s 'https://raw.githubusercontent.com/computingfoundation/'\